jmwoll/goccs/README.md

-goccs is a CCS prediction software implemented in go.
+goccs is a parallel cross platform CCS prediction software implemented in go.
 CCS values can be easily computed at the command line:
 ```
 goccs -xyzfile example.xyz -approximation PA -parameters mobcal
 ```